BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/akar-icons.md

 ---
-title: Akar-Icons
+title: Akar Icons
-description: How to install and configure Akar-Icons for Blade Icons.
+description: How to install and configure Akar Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Akar-Icons]
+breadcrumbs: [Documentation, Families, Akar Icons]
 ---

 ## Installation